fujidana/vscode-spec-data/README.md

 ### Plotly.js template

-The extension internally provides Plotly.js templates that are apparently in accordance with the color themes of VS Code.
+The extension internally switches Plotly.js templates in order to coordinate the appearance of graphs with the four kinds of VS Code color themes.
-A user can override these templates via the `spec-data.preview.plot.templates` configuraiton option.
+A user can modify the appearance by overriding the templates via the `spec-data.preview.plot.templates` configuraiton option.

-The option shall be passed as a JSON object consisting of at most 3 key-value pairs.
+The option shall be passed as a JSON object consisting of at most 4 key-value pairs.
-The keys shall be `"light"`, `"dark"`, and `"highContrast"` and values shall be Plotly.js template objects.
+The key shall be either `"light"`, `"dark"`, `"highContrast"`, or `"highContrastLight"` and the value shall be a Plotly.js template object for the color theme the corresponding key represents.
-The keys correspond to the color themes in VS codes.
 The following example code in the _setting.json_ file makes the line color green in the _light_ theme.

 ```json